bo-wen-zhang/Kitronik-MOVE-Motor/docs/tasks.md

 Program your robot to move up and down a line forever.

-*It is fine if it doesn't move in an exact line because it may not turn exactly 180° each time.*
+*It's fine if it doesn't move in an exact line because it may not turn exactly 180° each time.*

 ??? tip "Parson's Puzzle"

-    [Open Parson's Puzzle in a new tab](https://parsons.problemsolving.io/puzzle/4428cb1cdc08443c868aa9227f4649c6){ .md-button .md-button--primary target="_blank"}
+    [Open Parson's Puzzle in a new tab](parsons_puzzles/lesson2task3.html){ .md-button .md-button--primary target="_blank"}

 ??? success "Code solution"